lukcic/devops/AWS/SysAdmin/Observability.md

 Schema (JSON) registry allows you to generate the code from your application, that will know in advance how data is structured in the event bus.
 Schema can be versioned.

 Resource-based Policy:\
 Event Buses can be accessed from other AWS accounts.
-Policy manage permissions for a specific Event Bus, ex: allow/ deny events from another AWS account.
+Policy manage permissions for a specific Event Bus, ex: allow/deny events from another AWS account.
 Use-case: to aggregate all events from AWS Organization in a single AWS account.

+For Lambda functions and Amazon SNS topics configured as a target to EventBridge, you need to provide resource-based policy.
+IAM roles for rules are only used for events related to Kinesis Streams.

+For Lambda, Amazon SNS, Amazon SQS, and Amazon CloudWatch Logs resources, EventBridge relies on resource-based policies.
+For Kinesis streams, EventBridge relies on IAM roles.

 Sandbox:\
 Test rules and patterns without creating the rule.